Lamashtu: Astrology

+Relationship with spirits

-Pazuzu, a god or demon, was invoked to protect birthing mothers and infants against Lamashtu's malevolence, usually on amulets and statues.
-Although Pazuzu was said to be bringer of famine and drought, he was also invoked against evil for protection, and against plague, but he was primarily and popularly invoked against his fierce, malicious rival Lamashtu.
+The demon Pazuzu was invoked to protect birthing mothers and infants against Lamashtu's malevolence, usually on amulets and statues.
+Although Pazuzu was said to be bringer of famine and drought, he was also invoked against evil for protection, and against plague, and was primarily and popularly invoked against his fierce, malicious rival Lamashtu.
+Although Pazuzu frequently appears on amulets, he is absent from the Lamashtu rituals.